EchoteDev/EchoteDev/README.md

 - 👋 Hi, I’m @EchoteDev
-- 👀 I’m interested in Blockchain
+- 👀 I’m interested in Web Developer
-- 🌱 I’m currently learning Solana Development
+- 🌱 I’m currently learning Frontend Developer
 - 📫 How to reach me on Twitter @jamdanker

 <!---